Ordecaos/Week-12---DevOps-Team-Task/README.md

 ## Future Developments

-If we were to take this project into the future
+If we were to take this project into the future, we could focus on making the ci/cd pipeline more robust, allowing it to test the application with unit tests and end to end.